Top Butterfly-Friendly Plants for Pollinator Gardens: 5 Essential Species for 2026

 - Limited planting instructions included

-Within weeks, we saw the first sprouts emerging.
+We appreciated the variety, which promises blooms from spring through fall.
 As the plants grew, we noticed an increase in butterfly and bee activity in our garden.
+Hard to argue with the overall quality and performance here.

 - Attracts a variety of pollinators